vuejs/vue-test-utils/docs/en/api/options.md

-# options
+# Mounting Options

-Options for mount and shallow.
-The options object can contain vue-test-utils options and Vue options together.
+Options for `mount` and `shallow`.
+The options object can contain both `vue-test-utils` mounting options and raw Vue options.

 Vue options are passed to the component when a new instance is created. , e.g. `store`, `propsData`.
 For full list, see the [Vue API](https://vuejs.org/v2/api/).
-Also takes vue-test-utils options:

-- **Options:**
+## `vue-test-utils` Specific Mounting Options

 - `{Object} options`
   - `{boolean} attachToDocument`